The Hunny Pot

 - The space should reinforce your brand experience through immersive design.
 Your space should tell a story, the story of your brand.
 Visitors need to be immersed in your brand messaging and what your brand represents to their lifestyle.

 - As with all retail, the story begins long before the visitor enters your store.
 It begins with the storefront, the signage, the wayfinding and the storefront display.
-It needs to capture the attention of the passing foot traffic and entice them in.
-It sets the tone of the experience yet to come.
+The story needs to capture the attention of the passing foot traffic and entice them in.
+This sets the tone of the experience yet to come.

 - The entrance, the second brand touchpoint.
-As most visitors will visually look to the right it is important to place merchandise outpost or special displays in this key sightline as it represents the beginning of a critical circular path your visitor will travel through the space from front to back.
+As most visitors will visually look to the right it is important to place merchandise outpost or special displays in this key sightline.
+It represents the beginning of a critical circular path your visitor will travel through the space from front to back.

 - Strategically place merchandise by not overcrowding your floor space, too many product options and choices can actually reduce sales.
 Technology can help here by moving product offering to a digital interface with touchscreen menus.